Associate Degrees for Transfer (AA-T/AS-T)

 I want to get one of these degrees.
 Where do I start?

-The most current information can be found in the Taft College Catalog or at the ADegreewithaGuarantee website.
+The most current information can be found in the Taft College Catalog.

 How are the AA-T and AS-T degrees different from the associate degrees that Taft College already offers?